It was just another day online when Emma Coats catapulted one, sparkly gem of wisdom into the world.

-Remember that you’re penning this magnum opus for your team.
-Therefore, everything in your handbook should be useful and entertaining to them first and foremost.
+Remember that you’re writing your employee handbook for your team.
+Therefore, everything in it should be useful to them first and foremost.
 But finding what’s enjoyable to you as a reader can be your litmus test.
 Make sure you’re always coming back to the goal of the project: Providing helpful information in a way that your team will understand and retain.

 #3: Trying for theme is important, but you won’t see what the story is actually about til you’re at the end of it.
 Now rewrite.

 Be open during the creation process.
-One great way to tap into the crux of your handbook is to glean feedback from your team once you have a solid draft.
+One great way to do that is by collecting feedback from your team once you have a solid draft.
 Then, rework the piece as needed.
 At GitLab, anyone can contribute to their employee handbook, regardless of whether they work at the company or not.
-The interesting thing about the project you’re embarking on is that your team is the heart of the story.
+Your team is the heart of the story.
 Your job?
 Letting them help you tell it.

 #4: Once upon a time there was ___.
 Every day, ___.
 One day ___.
 Because of that, ___.
 Because of that, ___.
 Until finally ___.

 This is a slugline; a classic script summary that most movies follow.
 A story only begins when something upsets the status quo and something new takes its place.
-Every company is different, but see if you can make your handbook embody your culture while still standing out from the crowd.
-The beat after “until finally,” is your moment to make something extraordinary happen — to help folks absorb the important policies you’re writing about.
+Every company is different, but see if you can make your handbook explain why your company stands out from the crowd.
+The beat after “until finally,” is your moment to talk about why your company exists—and to help folks understand the important policies you’re writing about.

 #5: Simplify.
 Focus.
 Combine characters.
 Hop over detours.
 You’ll feel like you’re losing valuable stuff but it sets you free.